Hess profit and production tumble after unrest in Libya

 Activist investor Elliot Management took a large stake in Hess earlier this year and put three new directors on the company's board.

-(Reporting by Ernest Scheyder; Editing by Lisa Von Ahn, John Wallace and Alden Bentley)
+(Reporting by Ernest Scheyder; Editing by Lisa Von Ahn and John Wallace)